FleshFear/Message-bird-Voice-for-home-assistant/README.md

 # Message-bird-Voice-for-home-assistant

-This is custom component from a modified message bird component for home-assistant enabling voice messages
+This is a custom component for home assistant, modified from the original component for message bird.
+This will add the ability to make voice messages to your phone.
+Calling you with the predefiende message.